 10. Desert Safari

 Dubai is full of contradictions, and you only have to go a few kilometers to find yourself among soft expanses of sand.
-Venture on a quad or off-road vehicle, don’t miss a camel ride or a dinner in a Bedouin tent camp with an oriental dance show.
+So venture on a quad or off-road vehicle; don’t miss a camel ride or a dinner in a Bedouin tent camp with an oriental dance show.